acstll/chopped-redux/README.md

 ### Key differences from Redux

-- There’s no init dispatch on `createStore()`, you need to do that yourself when you know it’s time to initialize your state.
+- There’s no init `@@redux/INIT` dispatch on `createStore()`, you need to do that yourself when you know it’s time to initialize your state.
 - You can pass anything to `dispatch()`, not only a plain object, it's your responsibility to handle that in the `update` function.
 - You can call `dispatch()` with no arguments (an empty object will get dispatched), useful for initializing.
 - The dispatched `action` gets passed to listeners.
 - The `reducer` function is called `update` (this is just aesthetics).
-- There's an extra method `replaceState` (use carefully, the whole point of Redux is to make state changes sane and predictable).
-- `getReducer` and `replaceReducer` methods are missing.

 ## Install